Lesmanaadhew/Covid_19_Portfolio_Project/README.md

 <img width="480" height="413" alt="Example 2" src="https://github.com/user-attachments/assets/e684fe71-3334-47fe-9792-8ad82dc15d42" />

 ### Fixes data types
 For the excel visualization, I fixed some of the numeric data types because the initial dataset was formated as .csv and it had some unmatched and unrecognized numeric data types in Excel.
-The unrecogized numeric data types should be fixed because it couldn't be calculated in Excel for the analysis.
+The unrecogized numeric data types should be fixed because it couldn't be calculated in Excel for further analysis.

 ### Categorizes columns
 For the SQL data exploration, before I imported the dataset into the PostgreSQL database, I categorized the columns into 6 tables, that is: